We had just 10 days to dash down the Lau Group islands before heading around to Nadi to pick up our wives arriving from Australia.

 “And what’s the problem?”
 James asked.

-Then someone next to him said, “Do you have a receipt?”
+Then another officer asked, “Do you have a receipt?”

-As a pilot, James flew to Fiji many times.
-In fact, flew into New Zealand, Indonesia, the Solomon Islands, Vanuatu, Papua New Guinea and the United States for twenty years of his career.
+As a pilot, James had flown to Fiji on many occasions, as well as operating flights into New Zealand, Indonesia, the Solomon Islands, Vanuatu, Papua New Guinea and the United States over a 20-year aviation career.

 We were asked why we kept a sail in our saloon.
 It is a AUD30,000 new parasail.
 Those who know parasails, they are particular about how they are hoisted, packed and stowed.
 Any breath of wind and away it blows/goes.
 We kept ours inside as it did not fit the external lockers and needed to keep it dry.